KTCZ-FM: KTCZ

-On February 8, 1984, after Tedesco decided to sell his stations to John and Kathleen Parker, KTCR-FM dropped the country format and became KTCZ, "Cities 97".
-The station's new format was unique, featuring a mix of progressive rock, alternative rock, jazz and new-age music, an approach similar to stations such as WXRT in Chicago and KBCO in Denver.
-KTCZ's other influences reach back even farther, to progressive FM rock stations from the 1960s and 1970s, particularly the freeform days of KQRS-FM.
+On February 8, 1984, after Tedesco decided to sell his stations to John and Kathleen Parker, KTCR-FM dropped the country format and became KTCZ, "Cities 97" with a mix of progressive rock, alternative rock, jazz and new-age music, an approach similar to stations such as WXRT in Chicago and KBCO in Denver.
+KTCZ's other influences reach back even further, to progressive FM rock stations from the 1960s and 1970s, particularly the freeform days of KQRS-FM.

 In the 1980s, the term "adult album alternative" or AAA did not exist.
 It was a relatively eclectic format, different from any other rock station in the Twin Cities, designed for female as well as male listeners.
 Over time, the jazz and new-age was dropped, and the station went through a few different phases, at various points leaning more toward classic rock or alternative rock.

 Parker Communications sold the station in 1994 to Chancellor Broadcasting.
 In 2000, Chancellor was merged into Clear Channel Communications.
 In 2014, Clear Channel was renamed as iHeartMedia, Inc.

-For a few years in the 2010s, the station carried the syndicated call-in show Loveline, which had received strong ratings on the former KEGE.
-Most other Loveline affiliates were alternative or active rock stations geared toward a younger demographic than KTCZ's.
-The talk programming also conflicted with Cities 97's "more music" mandate.